wmedrano/wmedrano.dev/about.md

 permalink: /about/
 ---

 I work as a Software Engineer at Google.
 I deal with very big data during my day job and tinker with stuff in my freetime.
-This includes:

-- Developing in Rust.
+Keywords:
+- Rust & Zig
-- Audio programming for music.
+- Audio programming
-- Ergonomic keyboards.
+- Ergonomic keyboards
-- Tweaking Emacs.
+- Tweaking Emacs
+- Open source scenester

+# Ideapad

+A list of things I could write a post about.
+In relative order of when I will publish them.

+- How I fell into becoming an open source maintainer. for rust-jack.
+- Optimizing programs with profile tools.
+- Initial dissapointment when joining Google out of University in 2016.
+  - ...maybe to shy to put this one out there
+- My favorite things about my Emacs setup.
+- Ranking features of my weird Colemak, thumb cluster, split keyboard setup.
+- Idiot's guide to a mark-and-sweep garbage collector.

 # Notable Open Source Work